Snow Removal/Anti-Icing Information Sheet

 Equipment on Hand

-- Eleven additional sander, plow and chemical trucks dedicated for landside maintenance
+- 11 additional sander, plow and chemical trucks are dedicated for landside maintenance.

-- Two friction testers used to measure stopping distance for the runways
+- Also, 2 friction testers are used to measure stopping distance for the runways.

 Additional Supplies On-hand

 300 tons of roadside sand, 350 tons of runway sand, 70 tons of dry chemical (used with sand)

 Anti-icing occurs prior to snowfall when temperatures reach 33-34 degrees.
 Anti-icing fluid works to stop ice from bonding to the concrete.
 The runways have embedded temperature monitors that allow staff to apply anti-icing fluid when necessary and conserve the supply.